great-expectations/great_expectations/docs/tutorials/getting_started/pick_your_deployment_pattern.rst

 Customize your deployment
 =========================

 At this point, you have your first, working deployment of Great Expectations.
-It's pretty basic: most of the storage and execution are handled locally.
+You've also been introduced to the foundational concepts in the library: :ref:`Data Contexts`, :ref:`Datasources`, :ref:`Expectations`, :ref:`Profilers`, :ref:`Auto Docs`, :ref:`Validation`, and :ref:`Checkpoints`.

+Congratulations!
+You're off to a very good start.

 The next step is to customize your deployment by upgrading specific components of your deployment. :ref:`Data Contexts` make this modular, so that you can add or swap out one component at a time.
 Most of these changes are quick, incremental steps---so you can upgrade from a basic demo deployment to a full production deployment at your own pace and be confident that your Data Context will continue to work at every step along the way.